-Supply your completed Renewal Notice and Payment to IRT Insurance prior to the policy due date, and advise us of the date your Veterinarian will be out to complete the Veterinary Certificate.
+Supply your completed Renewal Notice, Declaration of Health and Payment to IRT Insurance prior to the policy due date, and advise us of the date your Veterinarian will be out to complete the Veterinary Certificate.

 We are contactable 24hrs a day, 7 days a week.
 By calling 1800 331 215 or +61 411 703 703 you will be able to speak to one of our friendly consultants.

 If your horse becomes ill or has any lameness, an accident, injury or physical disability whatsoever you should contact your Vet to have immediate treatment.
 You then need to give notice to IRT Insurance as soon as possible.